 Arizona's biggest Wave!

 From the south trailhead, the trail immediately begins a gradual descent into the canyon.
-After about .2 miles pipeline cove comes into view below to your left.
-It looks very inviting; from the trail you can tell the water is very clear and deep.
-Don't get in yet though- it will look better on the way back, trust me.
+After about 0.2 miles, Pipeline Cove comes into view below to your left.
+It looks very inviting; you can tell the water is very clear and deep from the trail.
+Don't get in yet.
+It will look better on the way back, trust me.
 The trail turns east as it continues to descend into the canyon.
-Every time I pass a bush or tree I can hear bees buzzing.
-It's amazing that there is such a dearth of bees this year; I never would have thought based off of all of the bees I hear and see while hiking in the desert.
-Past the bend spectacular views of the lake and pipeline cove open up.
+Every time I pass a bush or tree, I can hear bees buzzing.
+It's amazing that there is such a dearth of bees this year; I would never have thought based on all of the bees I hear and see while hiking in the desert.
+Past the bend, spectacular views of the lake and pipeline cove open up.
 There might be boats in the cove.
-On this particular hike, on my way back, there was a boat sitting idle by the shore in the cove and there was a couple... being loud.
+On this particular hike, on my way back, there was a boat sitting idle by the shore in the cove, and there was a couple... being loud.
 Remember, this is Lake Pleasant, and people come here to sit and drink tons of beer and do things that aren't exactly going to make for the most peaceful wilderness hike for you.
-Anyway, soon after the views open up, you reach the bottom of the canyon and you come up on a bridge that crosses the cove.
-As of a year ago, I think, they built a floating bridge so you don't have to worry about the water level getting too high anymore.
+Anyway, soon after the views open up, you reach the canyon's bottom and come upon a bridge that crosses the cove.
+A year ago, I think they built a floating bridge, so you don't have to worry about the water level getting too high anymore.
 I think...
 Cross the bridge and admire the lake to your right.
-Actually, I though the cove to my left was prettier.
+I thought the cove to my left was prettier.
 I'm a sucker for canyon scenery though...
 The bridge turns you north again.